-In Figure 4 we show a software architecture for integration of EMSD-UA with qmail to create a Device-Resident End-MTA.
-On its external interface (grey and yellow - lower end), the Device-Resident End-MTA interacts with the Internet at large using EMSD, SMTP, and IMAP.
+In Figure 3 we show a software architecture for integration of EMSD-UA with qmail to create a Device-Resident End-MTA.
+On its external interface (shown in grey and yellow at the bottom of the figure), the Device-Resident End-MTA interacts with the Internet at large using EMSD, SMTP, and IMAP.
 On its internal interface (local loop-back interface; address 127.0.0.1) the Device-Resident End-MTA interacts with the MUA based on SMTP and IMAP.
 Thus the MUA need have no awareness of EMSD at all.
-This architecture is quite general and can be used on almost all platforms.
+This architecture is quite general, and can be used on almost all platforms.
 In this model, the MUA is always configured for the 127.0.0.1 interface for the SMTP gateway, and the IMAP server.
 The Device-Resident End-MTA is then configured with the real external server information.

-offlineimap will be used to optionally synchronize the device's mailstore/Maildir (grey) so that the user's inbox is locally available, even when there is no network connectivity.
+offlineimap will be used to optionally synchronize the device's mailstore/Maildir (shown in grey) so that the user's inbox is locally available, even when there is no network connectivity.

-Note that because the entire software proposed in Figure 4 is free/Libre software, the Device-Resident End-MTA can be made available on any Linux-based device without any restrictions.
+Note that because the entire software proposed in Figure 3 is free/Libre software, the Device-Resident End-MTA can be made available on any Linux-based device without any restrictions.